alema-r/Alessandro-Marcolini-Oniro/docs/demos/smart-panel.rst

 system with components showing the capabilities of the build infrastructure in leveraging different kernels for building an end to end solution.

-The setup is composed of an Avenger96 board acting as a gateway an running HomeAssistant.
+The setup is composed of an Avenger96 board acting as a gateway and running HomeAssistant.
 The gateway also provides UI as a browser connected to the localhost HomeAssistant server.
 The gateway is connected over Bluetooth to two Nitrogen boards exposing sensors and/or emulating device (e.g. light bulbs).